waltz-app/docs/make-a-theme.md

 - `timecard.card`: A list of times that the user has worked for.
 This is the "meat" of the whole data structure.
 - `timecard.taxPercent`: How much tax should be applied to the price, specified as a float from `0` to `1` (ie, `0.15` would be 15%)
+- `timecard.clientName`: The name of the client the work is completed for, as a string.

 #### Client Rates
 **NOTE: Both of these properties could be defined, and if there is a choice,